LiterallyBlah/Nessus-to-Dradis/README.md

 This is a script that uses a config file to list scans and their associated projects in dradis.
 The main.py script when run will download a specified scan and upload it to the associated project in Dradis.
 This is mainly for people who deal with a lot of scans that run frequently and are managed through Dradis.

 # Configuration
+The config file may look a little strange, and this is because it supports multiple nessus instances (and only a single dradis instance).

 Make sure to change the details in the config file:
 ```{
   "nessus_instances": [